Wen-Ying Tsai: Mid-Late Career

+Throughout his career, Tsai remained devoted to the motorized sculptures that launched him to the forefront of the cybernetic vanguard.
+At the end of his career, he returned to his work with rods.
+Tsai’s later works gathered rods of different sizes, materials, and forms and resembled bouquets of flowers.

 Personal life

 Tsai met his wife, Pei-De Chang, in New York City in 1967.
 They were married in London in 1968 during the Cybernetic Serendipity exhibition in which Tsai participated.
-The couple had twin sons two years later when Tsai was a Fellow at the Center for Advanced Visual Studies at MIT; their friend Otto Piene was fond of recalling that the Tsais' twins were the first of the "Center babies".
+The couple had twin sons two years later when Tsai was a Fellow at the Center for Advanced Visual Studies at MIT; their friend Otto Piene was fond of recalling that the Tsai twins were the first of the "Center babies".

 The Tsai family spent part of the 1970s in Paris before settling down permanently in SoHo, New York where they lived in a loft space that they renovated themselves.
 Richard Kostelanetz has written about the Tsais in SoHo in his book SoHo: The Rise and Fall of an Artists' Colony.

 Death

 Tsai died in Manhattan, New York, on January 2, 2013.
 He was survived by his wife Pei-De; sons and spouses Lun-Yi London (Michelle) and Ming-Yi Gyorgy (Marloes); grandchildren Sakhaya, Kelsyn, Lina, Flora and Nereus.
 Artist Otto Piene and composer Wen-chung Chou were among those who spoke at Tsai's funeral service.